Controls

 Button also implements the shared command source contract inherited from Control:

-• CommandTarget selects the target element when you do not want the default target resolution.
+Commandspecifies the action to execute.CommandParameterpasses extra data to the command.CommandTargetselects the target element when you do not want the default target resolution.- If the command reports

-• If the command reports CanExecute == false, Button becomes disabled automatically until the command can execute again.
+CanExecute == false, Button becomes disabled automatically until the command can execute again.

-<Button Text="Open document"
+<Button Content="Open document"

 Command="{StaticResource OpenCommand}"